FarronF/limerick-council-meetings/meetings/2018/03/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 19th February 2018.md

 Correspondence was noted.

-At the conclusion of the Agenda and with the consent of the Mayor the following issue was--- 7
+At the conclusion of the Agenda and with the consent of the Mayor the following issue was
+---
+7

 raised:-